dwrobel/flatcam/README.md

 cases the user complaints that on clearing the areas of copper there is still copper leftovers.

-- added shortcut "SHIFT+G" to toggle the axis presence.
+- added shortcut "Shift+G" to toggle the axis presence.
 Useful when one wants to save a PNG file.
 - changed color of the grid from 'gray' to 'dimgray'